JohnScience/my_com_projs/README.md

 In 2013, I crated an account on no-longer-operational [фриланс.рф](фриланс.рф) where I started creating simple static landing pages with HTML, CSS, and a little bit of JavaScript (after approximately a half of a year of learning).
 Even at that point I did not have a GitHub or moreover GitLab account.

 In 2015, I received a request from my friend employed by [Advance Roleplay](https://www.adv-rp.com/about_us/) project to write a script that would help him and his colleagues perform their administrator duties easier and more effectively.
 He knew that admins on other projects used scripts written in C++-like [AutoHotkey](https://en.wikipedia.org/wiki/AutoHotkey) programming language.
-Fast-forward 2 years and in 2017 I become the top-2 on-demand AutoHotkey scripter in Russia due to [silly-yet-technical humour](https://vk.com/deemakid?w=wall82826648_1044) (that appealed to many of my peers) and close collaboration with my clients.
+Fast-forward 2 years and in 2017 I become the top-2 on-demand AutoHotkey scripter among the small AutoHotkey programming community in Russia.

 ![screenshot](https://i.imgur.com/WMp9aAv.png)